talent-connect/connect/libs/shared-shadcn-ui-components/README.md

 npx shadcn-ui@latest add component-name
 ```

 This command will produce a newly generated component located at `libs/shared-shadcn-ui-components/src/components/ui/component-name.tsx` and, if needed, will also install missing dependencies for it.

-On this step, you must rename the generated file from the lower-cased name `component-name.tsx` to the Pascal-cased `ComponentName.tsx` name following the convention we are using in the codebase.
+In this step, you must rename the generated file from the lower-cased name `component-name.tsx` to the Pascal-cased `ComponentName.tsx` name following the convention we use in the codebase.
+Also, if the generetaed component uses the `cn` function, you must rename it to `classNames` according to `libs/shared-utils/src/lib/tailwind-classnames-util.ts`.

 2. Ensure that the newly generated component is exported from the library.
 Add the following line to `libs/shared-shadcn-ui-components/src/index.ts`: